Tuesday, 5th May 1925

 – You’d better do.
 Else… – the man’s voice paused threateningly.

-– No worries boss. – Spears’ deep voice joined conversation. – Antek’s school uniform looks like real railwaymen, everyone trusts the conductor.
-He will guide the steam tug to the youngster.
+– No worries boss. – Spears’ deep voice joined the conversation. – Antek’s school uniform looks like real railwaymen, everyone trusts the conductor.
+He will guide the greedy fools to the youngster.
 Boy plays the soviet fugitive, selling family inheritance.
 He’s got that innocent look.
 People would buy it from the kid.
 They can’t resist quick profit.
 I will herd them.
 Lock, stock and barrel.

 – Boss, you and Rusty better be on the watch.
-Else, someone may try to cut the corners and get away with all stash.
-It is good deal of money. – Antek added, trying to claim some authority.
+Else, someone may try to cut corners and get away with all the stash.
+It’s a good deal of money. – Antek added, trying to claim some authority.

-Andrzej listened few more minutes.
-He cannot resist a smile.
+Andrzej listened a few more minutes.
+He could not resist a smile.
 Old Warsaw trick.
 Almost forgotten after the war.
 Russian tradition.
 OK.
-He needs to move and get the cops.
+He needed to move and get the cops.

 He pulled the pipe slowly, inch by inch, shifting stiff muscles.
-And then the roof slipped under his wet clothes.
+And then Andrzej felt his wet clothes slipping on the roof.
 He pushed hands and legs apart, trying to slow down the movement.
-Tried to grab for something to hold on.
+Franticallu he tried to grab for something to hold on.
 No chance.
 He will land in front of the doors.
 Antek will recognize him and they will just vanish like smoke in the wind.
 Damn, he really screwed up!

-Stiff kick in the ribs brought him about.
+A stiff kick in the ribs brought him about.
 He lay in wet mud.
 His ankles and wrist were professionally bound, thin cord cut into his skin.
-Head was throbbing with pain.
+His head was throbbing with pain.

 – Alive, old goat? – The shape bending over him oozed with stale alcohol and onions dinner. – Enjoy, the last moments of your life.
 Hum, hum.

-Where the hell is he?
+Where the hell am I?
 Red brick wall, piles of muddy earth, crosses.
 Sure.
 Bródno Cemetery.
 Fitting place to kick the bucket.

-– Do you hear it? – The yesterday’s vodka odour engulfed Andrzej again. – Rusty’s digging your grave.
+– Do you hear it? – The odour of yesterday’s vodka engulfed Andrzej again. – Rusty’s digging your grave.

-Nice fella, isn’t he? – Andrzej thought – And stupid way to end life.
-He managed to avoid Azeri smugglers trap, skipped Jewish pimps knives, eluded English agents in Nepal, survived weeks of Turkish artillery bombardment on the Great War front, safely came back from the land of Bolsheviks, only to be finished by a bunch of small crooks from Bródno.
+Nice fella, isn’t he? – Andrzej thought – And what a stupid way to end life.
+In the past he had managed to avoid Azeri smugglers trap, skipped Jewish pimps knives, eluded English agents on spying mission in Nepal, survived weeks of Turkish artillery bombardment on the Great War front, came back safely from the land of Bolsheviks, only to be finished by a bunch of small crooks from Bródno.
 What a shame.

 – Well, gaffer…